evanman83/OURS-project/README.md

 - Use a capacitative touch screen, not resistive touch
 - A bigger screen would be nice
 - Eliminate audio whining / cracking (I think this is an RPi 3 problem, or audio amp needs isolation)
+- Use shielded cables for audio carrying wires
 - Add a microphone / USB audio card to enable audio on video recordings
 - Connect phone call audio into Bluetooth (not just device audio)
 - Audio jack